-Coming into today, shares of the industrial conglomerate had gained 1.82% in the past month.
-In that same time, the Conglomerates sector lost 1.26%, while the S&P 500 gained 0.34%.
+Coming into today, shares of the industrial conglomerate had lost 7.96% in the past month.
+In that same time, the Conglomerates sector lost 5.79%, while the S&P 500 lost 4.53%.

-Investors will be hoping for strength from GE as it approaches its next earnings release.
-The company is expected to report EPS of $0.12, down 36.84% from the prior-year quarter.
+Wall Street will be looking for positivity from GE as it approaches its next earnings report date.
+On that day, GE is projected to report earnings of $0.12 per share, which would represent a year-over-year decline of 36.84%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $28.88 billion, down 4.07% from the year-ago period.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-GE is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 4.3% higher.
+GE is currently a Zacks Rank #2 (Buy).

-Investors should also note that GE has a PEG ratio of 2.28 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-GE's industry had an average PEG ratio of 1.83 as of yesterday's close.
+Also, we should mention that GE has a PEG ratio of 2.13.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+GE's industry had an average PEG ratio of 1.78 as of yesterday's close.

 The Diversified Operations industry is part of the Conglomerates sector.
-This industry currently has a Zacks Industry Rank of 99, which puts it in the top 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 75, putting it in the top 30% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.